-On October 26, 2009, the Company sold all of the stock of its wholly owned subsidiary, Sypris Test & Measurement for \$39,000,000, of which \$3,000,000 was deposited in an escrow account in connection with certain customary representations, warranties, covenants and indemnifications of the Company and was classified as restricted cash on the Company's consolidated balance sheet as of December 31, 2011.
-During 2010, the Company was made aware of a potential indemnification claim from the purchaser of Sypris Test & Measurement, and the parties engaged in binding arbitration to resolve the claim.
-During 2012, the arbitration dispute was settled for \$6,500,000, which includes the counterparty's legal fees and expenses.
-Both parties have entered a mutual release of all related potential claims.
+On October 26, 2009, the Company sold all of the stock of its wholly owned subsidiary, Sypris Test & Measurement for \$39,000,000.
+During 2010, the Company was made aware of a potential indemnification claim from the purchaser of Sypris Test & Measurement.
+The parties engaged in binding arbitration during July 2012 to resolve the claim, and the arbitration dispute was settled for \$6,500,000, which includes the counterparty's legal fees and expenses.
+Both parties entered a mutual release of all related potential claims.
 This amount was paid in October 2012.
-The Company also incurred legal expenses of \$720,000 and \$78,000 during 2012 and 2011, respectively, in connection with the claim.
+The Company also incurred legal expenses of \$720,000 during 2012, in connection with the claim.
 These charges are included in loss from discontinued operations, net of tax in the consolidated statements of operations.